 ARE YOU EXPERIENCING SERIOUS MEDICAL ISSUES?

 Allowing your benefit to grow pays off if you live a long time.
-However, if you have a serious medical condition, or have been told that you’re at high risk for developing one, it may make more sense to claim Social Security benefits as soon you’re eligible.
+However, if you have a serious medical condition, or have been told that you’re at high risk for developing one, it may make more sense to take Social Security benefits as soon you’re eligible.
 One note here: If you’re married, you still may not want to claim early.
 That’s because doing so could reduce your spouse’s widow(er) benefit and therefore may not make sense for your financial situation.

 HOW LONG DO PEOPLE IN YOUR FAMILY TEND TO LIVE?